TheDaveWave/dotnet-intro/README.md

       do something
       return something
     }

+Some other things to note:
+  - dotnet run
+    - runs a dotnet app in the console

 Once you have started working out these basic questions about the language itself, you can start to ask questions about the general ecosystem: